Rushdy Abaza

 Rushdy Saeed Baghdadi Abaza (رشدي سعيد بغدادي أباظة; 3 August 1926 – 27 July 1980) was an Egyptian film and television actor.
 He was considered one of the most charming actors in the Egyptian film industry and is one of the most famous.
 He died of brain cancer at the age of 53.

 Rushdy Abaza is "widely considered one of the greatest names in the history of Arab cinema", with no less than 150 movies to his name.

 Family

 Rushdy Abaza was born in Sharqia, Egypt, to an Italian mother, Teresa Luigi, and an Egyptian father, Saïd Abaza, belonging to one of Egypt's most well-known families, the Abaza family, who are of maternal-Circassian heritage.
 He had difficulty at the start because "[acting] was not allowed in ...[his] aristocratic family...and his father and the entire Abaza family strongly objected ...[but] he insisted."

 He is the best known Abaza family member and a household name in the Arab world due to the number of films he acted in that remain popular throughout the Arab world.

 Rushdy attended school at Collège Saint Marc in Alexandria.
-From his father's side he had three half-sisters, Ragaa, Mounira, Zeinab and one half-brother, Fekri (an actor).
-From his mother's side, he had one half-brother, Hamed.
+Through his father's side he had three half-sisters, Ragaa, Mounira, Zeinab and one half-brother, Fekri (an actor).
+Through his mother's side, he had one half-brother, Hamed.
 His only child is a daughter, Qismat (Eismat).